shastry-gg/shastryblr/README.md

-- 👋 Hi, I’m Ganesha
+- 👋 Hi, I’m Ganesha,
-I am on github to better understand the tech that powers my designs.
+- On github to better understand the tech that powers my designs.
-- :briefcase: Officially I am a Product Designer.
+- :briefcase: Product Designer by day, Wannabe FOSS contributor by night.
 - 🌱 I’m currently learning the box model, and liquid layouts.
 - 💞️ I’m looking to collaborate on interesting FOSS projects that need a product designer's skills.
 - 📫 You can send a mail to ganesha@hey.com to catch up on FOSS, Design and Tech in general.